awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/implementing-client-side-encryption.md

 **To use client\-side encryption with AWS Elemental MediaConvert**

 1. Use AWS Key Management Service \(AWS KMS\) to create a customer managed customer master key \(CMK\)\.
-For procedures, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
-For an overview, see [Customer Master Keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in the same guide\.
+For procedures, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For an overview, see [Customer master keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in the same guide\.

 1. Create a data key to use to encrypt your content\.
 Use the AWS KMS [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) operation to encrypt the data key under your customer managed CMK\.
 You must use this encryption context: